-In summary, the aim of the Primary Years Programme is to develop internationally minded people who, recognizing their common humanity and shared guardianship of the planet help to create a better and more peaceful world.
+In summary, the Primary Years Programme aims to develop internationally minded people who, recognizing their common humanity and shared guardianship of the planet help to create a better and more peaceful world.

-Process of inquiry
+Process of Inquiry

 The IBPYP's fundamental concepts are articulated as key questions and they drive the inquiry process.
 Each question is comprehensive and integrates many ideas.
-The PYP believes this way students learn in the most constructive manner to:
+The PYP believes this way students learn most constructively to:

-- develop a deep understanding of important concepts - conduct research into knowledge which has local and global significance - acquire and practice a range of essential skills/ approaches to learning - be encouraged to develop positive attitudes towards learning, the environment and other people - have the opportunity for involvement in responsible action and social service
+- develop a deep understanding of important concepts - conduct research into knowledge which has local and global significance - acquire and practice a range of essential skills/ approaches to learning - be encouraged to develop positive attitudes toward learning, the environment, and other people - have the opportunity to be involved in responsible action and social service